Uncharted

 8. Appendix

-Creating a business plan is rarely a waste of time, but they do become a required asset when you’re raising financial capital.
-A few situations where you’ll likely need a business plan include grant applications, traditional bank loans, equity financing, and pitch competitions.
-Entrepreneurial support organizations (ESOs) may request a business plan to activate their services as well.
+Even without an audience, creating a business plan is rarely a waste of time.
+They can also become a required asset when you’re raising financial capital.
+Situations where you’ll likely need a business plan include grant applications, bank loans, and pitch competitions.
+Entrepreneurial support organizations (ESOs) may request a business plan to warrant professional services as well.

-As you build a business plan, use a clarifying framework, concise content, and mark areas that may need to be frequently updated.
+As you build a business plan, use clarifying frameworks, concise content, and mark areas that may need to more frequent updates.
 This makes the document interesting, more digestible, and easier to maintain.
-Along with keeping this evolving asset fresh, consider how your business plan connects to support other emerging resources that collectively paint the picture of your company.